- Many snakes can live for several decades, especially a pet python – choose carefully!

 #7 Corn Snake

 The Corn Snake is a top choice for beginners.
 Native to the United States, they’re typically in terrestrial habitats.
 If done by professionals, you can capture them in the wild.
 Captive breeds though are healthier with calmer temperaments.
 You can keep the three to four-foot-long snake in a 20-gallon aquarium.
 They eat pinky mice and have few medical problems.
-Look at a cost typically in the $40 to $100 range.
+Look at a cost typically in the $40 to $100 range for this pretty pet snake.

 #8 African House Snake